informatics-isi-edu/atlas-d2k-hra/README.md

 1. Find the version that you'd like from their [GitHub releases page](https://github.com/hubmapconsortium/ccf-ui/releases).
 2. Grab the link of `Source code (zip)`.
-3. Change the value of `RELEASE_LINK` in `Makefile` to be the link that you grabbed.
+3. Change the value of `CCF_UI_ZIP_LINK` in `Makefile` to be the link that you grabbed.
-4. Update `CCF_UI_FOLDER` value in `Makefile`.
-To make sure we're not downloading this file multiple time, you should include the version name in this value.
+4. Update `CCF_UI_VERSION` value in `Makefile`.
+We're using this version to make sure we're not downloading this file multiple times.
 5. Update the default values noted in the [deploying section](#deploying).
-6. Update the `.html` files to point to the new folder.
-   - In `rui.html`:
-      1. Update line 11 and 12.
-      2. Update line 14.
+6. Commit your changes and push.

+The build recipes will then pull the latest code and install the version that you noted in the Makefile.

 ## Help and Contact